patternfly/patternfly/src/patternfly/components/Truncate/examples/Truncate.md

 ## Examples

 ### Notes
-The truncate component contains to child elements, `.pf-c-truncate__start` and `.pf-c-truncate__end`.
+The truncate component contains two child elements, `.pf-c-truncate__start` and `.pf-c-truncate__end`.
 If both `start` and `end` are present within `.pf-c-truncate`, trucation will occur in the middle of the string.
 If only `.pf-c-truncate__start` is present, truncation will occur at the end of the string.
 If only `.pf-c-truncate__end` is present, truncation will occur at the beginning of the string.
 A `.pf-c-popover` will be automatically applied to the PatternFly React implementation. `&lrm;` must be included at the end of string to denote the ending punctuation mark.
 Otherwise it will occur and the beggining of truncation for a `pf-c-truncate__end` element.

 ### Default
 ```hbs